robincornett/display-featured-image-genesis/README.md

 ### How can I change how the plugin works?

 There are several filters built into Display Featured Image for Genesis, to give developers more control over the output.
-Several of them are very similar, and are applied in a specific order, so an earlier filter will take precedence over a latter one.
+Several of them are very similar, and are applied in a specific order, so an earlier filter will take precedence over a later one.

 Available filters are: